kmitkovk/FlightsVisualizer/README.md

   - to scrape and monitor data
   - update latest timestamp for a given origin-dest-origin aka:
     - Sep, Oct, Nov and Dec for ZAG-SOF-ZAG
+- Keep app alive by running API calls every 2 hours or so
 - Make Map the home or [default page](https://community.plotly.com/t/introducing-dash-pages-a-dash-2-x-feature-preview/57775)
 - Draft the UX3 flow chart
 - UX1 -> on hover show data, on click show second chart